MaximeAgez/pylcaio/README.md

 # pyLCAIO
-An object class that can structure, manipulate, and facilitate the hybridization of lifecycle assessment (LCA) and environmentally  extended input-output (EEIO) matrices.
+An object class to hybridize lifecycle assessment (LCA) and environmentally  extended input-output (EEIO) databases.

 * Only works with Python
 * Read in, combine, organize, manipulate and concatenate LCA foreground and background matrices